daydone/happy_birthday_sms.py/README.md

 ## Deploying the Application
   To deploy the application, follow these steps:
+To deploy the application, follow these steps:

-    1. Pull the Docker image from the repository: docker pull daydone/happy-birthday-sms
+1. Pull the Docker image from the repository:
+    ```bash
+    docker pull daydone/happy-birthday-sms
+    ```

-    2.Run the Docker container, mounting your config.json file into the container: docker run -v ~/config.json:/app/config.json daydone/happy-birthday-sms
+2. Run the Docker container, mounting your config.json file into the container:
+    ```bash
+    docker run -v ~/config.json:/app/config.json daydone/happy-birthday-sms
+    ```

 The container will run the application and send messages to your specified phone number(s) for any contacts with a birthday on the current day.